& Juliet: West End (2019–2023)

 The show transferred to the West End at the Shaftesbury Theatre on 2 November 2019, in previews, ahead of an official opening on 20 November 2019.
 All of the cast from the Manchester run of the show transferred for the West End engagement, directed by Luke Sheppard.

 In 2020, the show was nominated for 9 Olivier Awards, winning 3 awards.
 Miriam-Teak Lee won Best Actress in a Musical for her role as Juliet, Cassidy Janson won Best Actress in a Supporting Role for her role as Anne / April and David Bedella won Best Actor in a Supporting Role for his role as Lance.

 On 16 March 2020, the show suspended production due to the COVID-19 pandemic. & Juliet resumed performances on 24 September 2021.
 All of the main cast returned to the show, with the exception of Blair-Mangat, whose role as May was taken over by Alex Thomas-Smith.

 On 26 March 2022, La Barrie, Bedella and Gage departed & Juliet.
 The role of Nurse/Angelique was played by Keala Settle, in her West End debut, from 29 March until 18 June 2022.
-Julius D'Silva was cast as Lance and Tom Francis was cast as Romeo.
+Julius D'Silva was Lance and Tom Francis was Romeo.

 The West End production closed on 25 March 2023.

-Toronto (2022, 2025–present)
+Toronto (2022, 2025–2026)

 & Juliet had a pre-Broadway engagement at the Princess of Wales Theatre in Toronto, Canada.
-The North American debut was originally scheduled to open in February 2021, but was postponed as a result of the COVID-19 pandemic.
-It opened on 22 June 2022, and ran through 14 August 2022.

-It starred Lorna Courtney as Juliet, with Stark Sands as Shakespeare, Betsy Wolfe as Anne/April, Melanie La Barrie reprising her role as Angelique the Nurse, Paulo Szot as Lance, Ben Jackson Walker as Romeo, Justin David Sullivan as May and Philippe Arroyo as Francois.
+It was scheduled to open in February 2021 but was postponed as a result of the COVID-19 pandemic.
+It opened on 22 June 2022 and ran through 14 August 2022.
+It starred Lorna Courtney as Juliet, with Stark Sands as Shakespeare, Betsy Wolfe as Anne/April, Melanie La Barrie reprising her role as Angelique the Nurse, Paulo Szot as Lance, Ben Jackson Walker as Romeo, Justin David Sullivan as May and Philippe Arroyo as François.

-& Juliet is set to return to Toronto with an all-Canadian cast, with performances at the Royal Alexandra Theatre scheduled to begin in December 2025.
+In 2025, & Juliet returned to Toronto with an all-Canadian cast at the Royal Alexandra Theatre.
+The cast includes Vanessa Sears as Juliet, David Silvestri as Lance, Julia McLellan as Anne, George Krissa as Shakespeare, Matt Raffy as May, Sarah Nairne as Angélique, David Jeffery as Romeo, and Brandon Antonio as François.
+It opened on 14 December 2025 and closed on 2 August 2026.